University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 ```
 cd ..
 ```
-a couple more times we should be in the root directory of the file system and we will see `/ $` at the end of our prompt.
+a couple more times and we should be in the root directory of the file system and we will see `/ $` at the end of our prompt.
 Try this and print the working directory again (`pwd`).
 The output should be the root directory given as `/`.